msszczep/szcz-dot-org/content/md/posts/2010-02-11-blog-comments-chicago-mayor-daleys-remark-where-antiwar-protesters.md

 issue a permit."

 A single remark at a single press conference doesn't hold a candle to a long and sordid history.
-Daley-boy has a great deal to answer for."
+Daley-boy has a great deal to answer for.